Turbulence-Resolving Integral Simulations for Wall-Bounded Flows: Concluding Discussion

 A related quasi-2D/3C approach to reduced-order modeling of self-sustaining wall-bounded turbulence is the restricted nonlinear (RNL) model \citep{Thomas2014}, which resolves the flow in the spanwise and wall-normal directions while severely restricting the representation of streamwise variations.
 In comparison, the TRIS approach is well suited for extension to a more general class of flows that are not periodic in the streamwise (or spanwise) direction.
-Ongoing and future work aims to formulate the TRIS equations for boundary layer flows, including interactions with an irrotational freestream flow with pressure gradients.
-The ability of TRIS to resolve large-scale motions, which have important sensitivities to favorable and adverse pressure gradients, motivates future development targeting engineering-relevant flows.
-Importantly, a truly predictive approach (for engineering quantities of interest) requires more work to establish physics-based closure models to improve the accuracy and general applicability of TRIS compared to the present proof of concept.